 Ask yourself the following question.
-You have just provided the solution for an issue challenging your clients.
+You have just provided the solution for an issue challenging your customers.

-What primary emotion or set of emotions is your ideal client feeling at the exact moment he or she is buying your product or service?
+What primary emotion or set of emotions is your ideal customer feeling at the exact moment he or she is buying your product or service?

-What specific words do your clients use as they think about you, your service, or product and the potential results they will experience because of your help?
+What specific words do your customers use as they think about you, your service, or product and the potential results they will experience because of your help?

 Write everything down that comes to your mind.

 One of the biggest mistakes marketers can make is to use language that represents their creativity rather than the language used by their ideal customers.

 It is critical that you do your homework and speak the language that your ideal customers use.
 Using the same language is incredibly important for two reasons.

 First, if your keywords do not match the terms that your customers use in searches, they will not be able to find you, and the best way to know the words and phrases your ideal customers use it to: